dragon7-fc/misc/algorithm/LeetCode/[Medium] 8. String to Integer (atoi).md

 If no valid conversion could be performed, a zero value is returned.

-Note:
+**Note:**

-Only the space character ' ' is considered as whitespace character.
+* Only the space character ' ' is considered as whitespace character.
-Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−231,  231 − 1].
-If the numerical value is out of the range of representable values, INT_MAX (231 − 1) or INT_MIN (−231) is returned.
+* Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−231,  231 − 1].
+If the numerical value is out of the range of representable values, INT_MAX (2^31 − 1) or INT_MIN (−2^31) is returned.

 **Example 1:**
 ```